danielsauter/rapid-android-development/chapter-9--working-with-data.md

  To display the geographic location of each earthquake, we’ll use an [equirectangular projection world map,][19] which stretches the globe into a rectangular format.
 This allows us to translate the longitude and latitude values for each earthquake into an *x* and *y* location that we can display on our device screen.
 [Such a projection maps][20] the longitude meridians to regularly spaced vertical lines and maps latitudes to regularly spaced horizontal lines.
 The constant intervals between parallel lines lets us overlay each earthquake’s geolocation accurately in relation to the world map.

- The map includes the complete range of longitude meridians from -180 to 180 degrees, but only a portion of the latitude degree spectrum&—from -60 to 85 degrees instead of the usual -90 to 90 degrees.
+ The map includes the complete range of longitude meridians from -180 to 180 degrees, but only a portion of the latitude degree spectrum—from -60 to 85 degrees instead of the usual -90 to 90 degrees.
 The poles are not included in the map, which are the most distorted portion of an equirectangular projection map.
 Because they are less populated and less frequently the source of earthquakes, they are also less relevant for our app, and we can use the map’s pixel real estate for its more populated land masses.

  To use our pixel real estate most effectively, we’ll draw the world map full screen, covering the complete `width` and `height` of the Android screen and introducing some additional distortion to our data visualization due to the device’s own aspect ratio.
 Because both the map and the location data scales depend on the display `width` and `height`, our information remains geographically accurate.

  ![](images/Data/Earthquakes.png)
 #####Figure 9.3 - Earthquakes reported worldwide during the last hour.
 ######The device location is indicated by a green circle.
-Red circles indicate the locations of earthquakes reported within the hour&—the size and pulse frequency indicate their magnitude.
+Red circles indicate the locations of earthquakes reported within the hour—the size and pulse frequency indicate their magnitude.

  Using a data file that is hosted online changes the way we load the file into Processing’s `Table` class.
 Unlike our earlier examples, where we loaded the file from the Android’s storage, we won’t know ahead of time whether we can successfully connect to the file due to a very slow or an absent Internet connection, for instance.
 So we’ll use the `try` `catch` construct we’ve seen in <!--ref linkend="code.data.write-->, again to attempt loading from the online source.
 If it fails, catch the exception and load a data sample stored in our sketch’s `data` folder as a fallback.